Perth Airport

-Since 1997, it has been operated by Perth Airport Pty Ltd under a 99-year lease from the Commonwealth Government.
+Since 1997, it has been operated by Perth Airport Pty Ltd under a 99-year lease from the federal government.

 Location

 The airport is located approximately 10 km east of the Perth central business district.
 It is one of three civilian airports within the Perth metropolitan area, the others being Jandakot Airport and Rottnest Island Airport.
 Besides the civilian airports, there are also two military airports within the Perth metropolitan area.
 The larger of the two is RAAF Base Pearce, 30 km to the north of Perth Airport, at Bullsbrook.
-The other is 42 km south west of Perth Airport, and is a part of the military base of HMAS Stirling on Garden Island.
+The other is 42 km south-west of Perth Airport, and is a part of the military base of HMAS Stirling on Garden Island.

+Perth Airport is located on the Aboriginal traditional Whadjak-Noongar country.

 Growth and impact

 The airport saw strong passenger growth from 2000 to 2012, primarily due to the state's prolonged mining boom and an increase in traffic from international low-cost carrier airlines.
 By the end of June 2012, Perth Airport experienced passenger growth of 11.7% internationally and 6.9% domestically, resulting in an overall increase of 10.3%.
 Passenger numbers trebled in the 10 years from 2002 to 2012 with more than 12.6 million people travelling through the airport in 2012.
 Since 2012, the winding down of the mining boom has seen the demand for both intra- and interstate services contract, with domestic passengers falling from a peak of 9.9 million (as of June 2013) to 9.5 million by the end of June 2016.
 The growth in passenger numbers since 2012 has been wholly due to expansion of international services from the city.
 The first mining boom in 1979 had 679,000 passengers use the airport.
 This number now travels through the airport every eighteen days.

 As well as passenger movements however, complaints about the impact of the airport on the residents of Perth have grown.
-The City of Canning, one area that is affected, accepts that “aircraft noise is an important issue” and that “[it] does impact heavily on those suburbs under the flightpaths.”
-Another affected area, the City of Swan, “has experienced significant issues.”
+The City of Canning, one area that is affected, accepts that "aircraft noise is an important issue" and that "[it] does impact heavily on those suburbs under the flightpaths".
+Another affected area, the City of Swan, "has experienced significant issues".
 Indeed, planning policy adopted by the Government of Western Australia recognises that some aircraft noise is “not compatible with residential or educational” land use, two fundamental uses of land in any conurbation that is home to over two million residents—such as Greater Perth.